adreena/EKF-Project/README.md

   <tr>
 <table>

 According to the plots and avg RMSE values, considering both sensor information obviously generates more accurate results.
-However on both datasets LASER tends to be more precise than RADAR overall.
-But eliminating 1 sensor results in missing almost half of the data from simulator. (total number of data ~440, laser-only:~220 , radar-only:~220)
+However by eliminating 1 sensor which results in missing almost half of the data from simulator, (total number of data ~440, laser-only:~220 , radar-only:~220) LASER tends to be more precise than RADAR on both datasets.